fau-fablab/app-server/README.md

 sudo ./manage-docker.sh up
 ```

-The container will listen on port 80 for application requests and port 8081 (SSL) for administrative requests.
+The container will listen on port 80 for application requests and port 8081 for administrative requests.
 These ports are bound to random ports on localhost.
 You can get them by running `sudo ./manage-docker.sh port`.

 ## Libraries
 fablab-server uses the following libraries and software: